The Six-Pack, The Holy Grail of Fitness…

 The basic of the exercise is displayed in the picture above.
 Get on your knees, keep your hands close to your head and try to concentrate on using your abs.
 If you want to get freaky with it try touching opposite elbow to opposite knee to work on your obliques.
 You can change up the range of motion to hit your abs from all different angles.
 You can even change the attachment and use the straight bar from behind the head.
 This exercise gives you that good burn and you’ll see the results almost immediately.
 I did.

 Best known as the L-sit, this exercise is an oldie but goodie for gymnast and laymen alike.
 The beauty of the L-sit is it’s simpleness and practicality, it can be done damn near anywhere.
 No dip bars?
 Don’t despair, you can use anything from a bench, to chairs, to yoga blocks.
 The basics of this exercise is to sit down and push against a surface below you keeping your legs straight out in front of you, in turn holding your legs up using your abs.
 This will give your body an L shape and should shred your abs.

 Now if you’re not use to this you might have trouble achieving full leg extension in the beginning so might want to start of with your legs tucked as displayed in the video above.
 When you do get to full leg extension we recommend sets of 30 to 60 seconds starting off in a 5-10 second reps.
 Meaning hold for 5-10 seconds then release, then go again until it adds up to 30 seconds, then 60.
 When you can do it straight for 60 seconds then you can either go for multiple sets or extend your sets even longer.
 Get creative with it.
 Rules are made to be broken!

 So let us know what you think.
 Did these exercises help?
 Are there better alternatives on the ones we’ve mentioned?
+You should also focus on a fat burning supplement to help trim fat and support your workout regimen.
 Feel free to leave your comments below or hit us up on our official Facebook and Twitter.